pachyderm/docs/content/staging/hcv/pachd.md

   activateAuth: true
   ## the license key used to activate enterprise features
   enterpriseLicenseKey: ""
-  # enterpriseLicenseKeySecretName is used to pass the enterprise license key value via an existing k8s secret.
-  # The value is pulled from the key, "enterprise-license-key".
-  enterpriseLicenseKeySecretName: ""
-  # if a token is not provided, a secret will be autogenerated on install and stored in the k8s secret 'pachyderm-bootstrap-config.rootToken'
   rootToken: ""
-  # rootTokenSecretName is used to pass the rootToken value via an existing k8s secret
-  # The value is pulled from the key, "root-token".
-  rootTokenSecretName: ""
-  # if a secret is not provided, a secret will be autogenerated on install and stored in the k8s secret 'pachyderm-bootstrap-config.enterpriseSecret'

   enterpriseSecret: ""
   # enterpriseSecretSecretName is used to pass the enterprise secret value via an existing k8s secret.
   # The value is pulled from the key, "enterprise-secret".